 Information about our services for patients and families.Find out more

 Discover the benefits of volunteering, what it is really like to be a hospice volunteer for St Barnabas House, and how important your help really is.
+You can also take a look at our volunteering FAQs.

 Mike has been a Community Companion for two years.
 Companions support patients who may feel isolated or find some tasks difficult to complete on their own.